vivekjutture/ReFoucs/README.md

 ## 🔐 Privacy

-Refocus does **not collect, store, or transmit any personal data**.
+ReFocus does **not collect, store, or transmit any personal data**.
 Read the full privacy policy here: 👉 **[PRIVACY_POLICY.md](PRIVACY_POLICY.md)**

 ---